Man fined $4,000 for ‘liking’ defamatory posts on Facebook

 The case is believed to be the first time a court has interpreted a “like” as an explicit endorsement of a post.

+The Zurich court said the “likes” in this case were made between July and September 2015, before Facebook broadened the range of emotions that users can deploy when responding to a post.

-Until last year, the button was the only way to react to a post on Facebook and it had been used to show a range of emotions, including concern.
+Until February 2016, the “like” button was the only way to react to a post, and it had been used to show a range of emotions, including concern.

-The Zurich court statement did not specify the date of the “likes” in this case.

-In February 2016, Facebook broadened the range of emotions that users can deploy when responding to a post.

 Users can now trigger “Love,” “Haha,” “Wow,” “Sad,” and “Angry” buttons.